auntyellow/math/README.md

 - [ ] Construct a triangle with a given angle, its altitude and the perimeter
 - [x] [Intersection of a parabola and a straight line](polya/parabola.md)
 - [x] [The sum of the numbers is 100](polya/sum100.md)
+- [ ] In how many ways can you change one dollar?

 ## Elemantary proofs